-Visit important landmarks including Piazza Maggiore and Basilica di San Petronio, as well as off-beat locations like Quadrilatero.
+Visit important Italian landmarks, including Piazza Maggiore and Basilica di San Petronio, as well as off-beat locations like Quadrilatero.

 Piazza Maggiore is the heart of the city of Bologna.
 It is the central square of the city surrounded by gorgeous medieval buildings on all sides.